Nothing Can Stop Us (album): Release

-In America, Nothing Can Stop Us was released on CD paired with Old Rottenhat under the title Compilation.
+In 1994, the original version became available on CD paired with Old Rottenhat under the title Compilation.

 Reception and later recordings

 The song "Born Again Cretin" is sampled in the 1999 Italian single "Re-Born Again Cretin" by Almamegretta and Dub Colossus, featuring the vocals of Julianna, which originally appeared on the 1998 album Robert Wyatt e Noi - The Different You, a compilation on CPI Records.